oxonomiAK/synd3/README.md

-# ⚡SYND3
+# ⚡synd3 — lightweight process manager for Linux (CLI + ncurses)

-A lightweight and fast CLI tool for process management.
-It allows you to monitor processes and terminate them in a couple of clicks.
+**synd3** is a lightweight and fast CLI tool for process management.
+It provides a simple ncurses-based interface to monitor and terminate processes with just a few keystrokes.